Dissipationless collapse and the dynamical mass-ellipticity relation of elliptical galaxies in Newtonian gravity and MOND: Models and methods

-All simulations were extended up to $t=300t_{\rm Dyn}$ where as usual we define the half mass dynamical time $t_{\rm Dyn}\equiv\sqrt{2r_{h}^3/GM}$, for which $r_h$ is the radius containing half of the total system mass $M=M_*+M_{DM}$ in Newtonian models or $M=M_*$ in MOND models and single component Newtonian models.
+for which $r_h$ is the radius containing half of the total system mass $M=M_*+M_{DM}$ in Newtonian models or $M=M_*$ in MOND models and single component Newtonian models.
 By doing so, one is ensured that the collective oscillations are sufficiently damped out and the virial ratio of the bound matter $2K/|W|\simeq 1$.
 Particles are propagated with a second order leapfrog scheme with adaptive time step (see \citealt{1995ApJ...443L..93H}) $\Delta t$ that varies during each run as $\Delta t\equiv\eta/\sqrt{4\pi G\rho_{\rm max}(t)}$, where $\rho_{\rm max}(t)$ is the time-dependent maximal density and $\eta$ is the so-called Courant-Friedrichs-Lewy condition, that in the simulations discussed here was fixed to 0.3.